hl7au/au-fhir-core/input/pagecontent/general-requirements.md

 For any complex element labelled as *Must Support*, an AU Core Responder **SHALL** be capable of providing at least one of the sub-element values.
 For some complex types a valid value can be constructed by populating only one sub-element, but usually more than one sub-element is needed.
 An AU Core Requestor **SHALL** be capable of processing the resource with all sub-elements.

-For example, the AU Core MedicationRequest Profile `note` element is labelled *Must Support* and has no *Must Support* sub-elements.
+For example, the AU Core Condition Profile `note` element is labelled *Must Support* and has no *Must Support* sub-elements.
 When claiming conformance to this profile:
-- AU Core Responders **SHALL** be capable of providing a value in a `MedicationRequest.note` sub-element e.g. `MedicationRequest.note.text`.
+- AU Core Responders **SHALL** be capable of providing a value in a `Condition.note` sub-element e.g. `Condition.note.text`.
-- AU Core Requestors **SHALL** be capable of processing the MedicationRequest resource with a value in `MedicationRequest.note`.
+- AU Core Requestors **SHALL** be capable of processing the Condition resource with a value in `Condition.note`.

 For example, if AU Core Patient Profile name element is labelled *Must Support* and has *Must Support* sub-elements "family” and “given”.
 When claiming conformance to this profile:
 - AU Core Responders **SHALL** be capable of providing a value in `Patient.name.family` and `Patient.name.given`.